soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-The string "redis.cache.windows.net" followed by the characters and strings outlined in the pattern below, including the string "password|pwd".
+The string "redis.cache.windows.<!--no-hyperlink-->net" followed by the characters and strings outlined in the pattern below, including the string "password|pwd".

 ### Pattern

-- The string "redis.cache.windows.net"
+- The string "redis.cache.windows.<!--no-hyperlink-->net"
 - Any combination of between 1-200 ????? characters
 - The string "password|pwd"
 - 0-2 whitespace characters
 - An equal sign (=)
 - 0-2 whitespace characters
-- Any combination of 43 lower- or uppercase letters, digits, forward slash (/), or plus sign (+)
+- Any combination of 43 characters that are lower- or uppercase letters, digits, forward slash (/), or plus sign (+)
 - An equal sign (=)

 ### Checksum